yedidiaklein/moodle-block_videodirectory/README.md

 # block_videodirectory
-Block for video presentation in a model course
+Block for video presentation in a Moodle course